If you're new to origami, welcome! These origami box instructions, for creating a masu box, are a great

 The masu box is pretty easy to master and it will provide you with lots of cute and inexpensive packaging for your homemade gifts.

 With just two pieces of 12x12 inch scrapbook paper and your hands, you can make a box as big as 4x4 inches.
 Of course, the smaller the paper you start with, the smaller your gift box will be.

 This means that the next time you find yourself in a craft store, looking at all the pretty paper, you finally have a great excuse to buy up your favorites.

-The Masu Box makes a particularly wonderful homemade gift box for truffles and other candies as well as jewelry and just about any small gift or trinket.
+These handmade boxes make wonderful gift boxes for homemade truffles and other candies, as well as jewelry (handmade or store-bought) and just about any small gift or trinket.

 Start with a perfect square of paper with the patterned or colored side down and use the images and accompanying origami box instructions below as a guide for creasing and folding.